bootlin/snagboot/docs/fw_binaries.md

 configuration:
  * path
- * usb vid:pid (only if you have configured custom USB IDs in TF-A)
+ * usb vid:pid or bus-port1.port2.[...] (only if you have configured custom USB IDs in TF-A)

 ### Example build process for an stm32mp15-based board